HaruNashii/HaruRice/README.md

-# THIS SCRIPT USE THE SPOTIFY MODULES MADE BY @Mihirlad55 /Mihir lad
+# THIS SCRIPT USE THE SPOTIFY MODULES MADE BY @Mihirlad55 / Mihir lad

 https://github.com/mihirlad55/polybar-spotify-module